trustedanalytics/atk/doc/source/ds_lda.rst

 Predict on the Model
 --------------------

 Using the trained model, predict the words of two new papers, and show that they are in different topics.
-A new paper is a list of words and counts of those words
+A new paper is a list of words and counts of those words.

 .. code::